RandTrawick/SublimeSettings/README.md

 ## Troubleshooting

-- If you get a weird coloured bar across the top the screen on install of this repo
+- If you get a weird coloured bar across the top the screen on install of this repo, change the theme and then change it back.
-  - Wait for all dependencies to install and see if that fixes it.
-  - If that doesn't fix it, you can try changing the theme and then change it back.
   - Open the menu preferences > theme
   - Change the theme to Default.sublime-theme
   - Wait
   - Change the theme to Seti.sublime-theme
   - If that still does not fix it, try removing Seti UI theme and reinstalling it.

 ## Highlights / features

 - Dark theme with icons.
 - Autosave files.
+- Optimization of Sublime Text via sublime settings.
 - Code formatters using prettier library.
 - Code linting for JavaScript, Python, Sass, HTML, etc.
 - Case convert for easy changing case of text. (can be used with multi-select)